If you are sold on the idea of buying one of these amazing cats, you naturally ask do Maine Coons get along with other cats?

 Maine Coons are known for getting on well with other cats, however, owners must still ensure they introduce all resident cats, to a new cat carefully.
-Whilst a Maine Coons extremely sociable, laid back and gentle nature means they will adapt well to the presence of other cats in a house, these positive characteristics are less commonly found in regular cats.
+Maine Coons are extremely sociable, laid back, and gentle nature means they will adapt well to the presence of other cats in a house, these positive characteristics are less commonly found in regular cats.
 The integration process consists of 10 steps, that should be taken slowly.

 Maine Coon Characteristics

 The Maine Coon is one of the largest domesticated cat breeds in existence.

 They weigh between 8 – 25 lbs in weight and reach anywhere up to 40 inches in length.
 Learn more about how big Maine Coon cats grow in this article.

 With such large physical proportions, it’s not hard to understand why strangers may feel intimidated, at first sight.

 The irony of the situation is that although physically big, the Maine Coon is actually one of the most friendly cats breeds you could ever own.

 In fact, you are more likely to be attacked by their overwhelming and sometimes unstoppable levels of affection, than any act of aggression!

 Many people refer to Maine Coons as ‘gentle giants’, since their gentle temperament and laid-back approach to life make them ideally suited to family life.